 Safeguarding incidents may happen anywhere and staff should be alert to the possibility of concernsbeing raised at school.

-At the School we will ensure that we have appropriate procedures in place for responding where we believe that a child has been abused or is at risk of abuse.
+At our School we will ensure that we have appropriate procedures in place for responding where we believe that a child has been abused or is at risk of abuse.
 The procedures also cover circumstances in which a member of staff is accused of, or suspected of, abuse.
 At the School we understand that promoting the welfare of children is everyone's responsibility.
 Everyone has a role to play in safeguarding children.
 This means that all staff should consider, at all times, what is in the best interests of the child.
-As a school we recognise the additional vulnerability of students with SEND.
+As a school we recognise the additional vulnerability of students with SEND, including in relation to child-on-child abuse.
 There is a zero-tolerance approach, and even if there are no reported cases, staff do not take the view that it does not happen in school.

-This policy is in available on the school website - https://www.luctonschool.org/about-us/school-policies/ and a printed copy on request.
+This policy is in available on the school website -School Policies | CEA Boarding School, Lucton | Lucton School and a printed copy on request.